ken862734801/nba-live-bot/README.md

-# BoxScoreBot
+# NBALiveBot
-A twitch bot.
+A twitch bot that delivers real-time NBA stats and scores.